We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Keep in mind that whey protein isolate supplements tend to be more expensive than whey protein concentrates.
+Remember that whey protein isolate supplements tend to be more expensive than whey protein concentrates.

-Below is a great choice for whey protein isolate powder.
+The product below is a great choice for whey protein isolate powder.

 When shopping for a whey protein supplement, be sure to purchase products from reputable companies and websites.
 Wherever possible, opt for products with minimal added sugars and simple ingredients.
 That way you know exactly what you’re consuming.

-As mentioned above, there are some differences between the types of whey offered in supplements.
+As mentioned above, there are some differences among the types of whey offered in supplements.
 Whey protein concentrate is highest in fat and lactose, while whey protein isolate contains very little fat or lactose and is higher in protein.